 Davis Projects for Peace

-The Davis Projects for Peace initiative encourages students to design grassroots projects for peace that they themselves will implement anywhere in the world.
-Students of Davis United World College Scholars Program partner institutions - including Brandeis - are eligible for the $10,000 grants.
+The Davis Projects for Peace initiative encourages students to design grassroots projects for peace anywhere in the world that they will then implement during the summer of 2023.

 Davis Projects for Peace is being funded by Kathryn W. Davis, a lifelong internationalist and philanthropist.
 Davis earned a BA from Wellesley, an MA from Columbia and a PhD from the University of Geneva.
 She was the mother of Shelby M.C.
 Davis, who funds the Davis UWC Scholars Program, which currently involves more than 90 American colleges and universities.
 Mrs. Davis has felt some urgency to spark initiatives for building prospects for peace in the world, $1 million on her behalf is committed to funding 100 $10,000 projects for peace.
 She always believed that today's youth - tomorrow's leaders - ought to be challenged to formulate and test their own ideas.
 Davis passed away in 2013 at the age of 106.